 The two prototypes had been slightly shorter and had been fitted with less powerful Olympus engines.
 A "Concorde B" was considered, with airframe changes -- including leading edge flaps, wingtip extensions, modified control surfaces, and 4.8% more fuel capacity -- plus significantly improved Olympus engines that provided incrementally better fuel economy, allowing a nonstop trans-Pacific flight, and greater dry thrust, allowing takeoffs without noisy afterburner.
 However, the Concorde B still couldn't operate over land and it still couldn't compete with modern subsonic jetliners in terms of fuel economy.
 It never got off the drawing board.

-* On 25 July 2000, an Air France Concorde was departing from the Charles de Gaulle airport outside Paris when one of its tires hit a piece of metal lying on the runway.
-The tire disintegrated and a piece of rubber spun off and hit the aircraft, setting up a shockwave that ruptured a fuel tank.
-The airliner went down in flames and crashed near the town of Gonesse, killing all 109 people aboard and four people who had the bad luck to be in the impact area.
+* On 25 July 2000, an Air France Concorde was departing from the Charles de Gaulle airport outside Paris, when one of its tires hit a piece of metal lying on the runway.
+The tire disintegrated; a piece of rubber spun off and hit the aircraft, setting up a shockwave that ruptured a fuel tank.
+The airliner went down in flames to crash near the town of Gonesse, killing all 109 people aboard and four people who had the bad luck to be in the impact area.
 All 12 surviving Concordes were immediately grounded pending an investigation.

 Safety modifications were made to all seven British Airways and all five surviving Air France Concordes.
 The bottom of the fuel tanks, except those in the wing outboard of the engines, was fitted with flexible Kevlar-rubber liners to provide them with a limited "self sealing" capability; minor safety modifications were made to some electrical systems; and new "no blowout" tires developed by Michelin were fitted.
 British Airways also implemented a previously planned update program to fit their seven aircraft with new passenger accommodations.